echemdb/unitpackage/doc/installation.md

 Installation
 ============

-The recommended way to install the unitpackage is to use your package manager, (e.g., `apt-get` on Debian or Ubuntu, `pacman` on Arch Linux, `brew` on macOS.)
+The recommended way to install `unitpackage` is to use your package manager, (e.g., `apt-get` on Debian or Ubuntu, `pacman` on Arch Linux, `brew` on macOS.)

-You can consult [repology](https://repology.org/project/python:unitpackage/packages) to see if the unitpackage is available for your package manager.
+You can consult [repology](https://repology.org/project/python:unitpackage/packages) to see if `unitpackage` is available for your package manager.

-Alternatively, the unitpackage can be installed by one of the following approaches.
+Alternatively, `unitpackage` can be installed by one of the following approaches.

 Install with pip from PyPI
 --------------------------

-The latest stable version of the unitpackage is available on [PyPI](https://pypi.org/project/unitpackage/) for all platforms and can be installed if you have Python and pip installed already:
+The latest stable version of `unitpackage` is available on [PyPI](https://pypi.org/project/unitpackage/) for all platforms and can be installed if you have Python and pip installed already: